varglbargl/die-mad/README.md

 ### Obvious Planned Features

- - 💚 Every kind of die imaginable
+ - 💙 Every kind of die imaginable
  - 💜 Drag and throw dice to roll (Without dice-on-dice hit detection, you should be able to drag dice off top of eachother without accidentally throwing it and losing your roll)
- - 💚 A cool logo and intro animation
+ - 💚 A cool logo and intro animation (EDIT: Good enough!)
- - 💛 A passable semi-modern UI
+ - 💙 A passable semi-modern UI

 ### SUPER COOL PLANNED FEATURES